helloybz/Deepwalk-Clone/README.md

 ### Loss graph
 ![loss_for_80_epochs](./assets/loss_80.jpg)
 ### Multi-Label Classification
- - Logistic regression is used.
+ - Logistic regression is used as classifier.
  - Train:Test ratio varies from 1:9 to 9:1.
  - Metrics are averaged after 10 runs.
+ - There are 7 classes in CORA dataset.
 #### Micro F1
 Column name means the percentage of train split.
 | Method         | 10%       | 20%       | 30%       | 40%       | 50%       | 60%       | 70%       | 80%       | 90%       |